BOLL7708/OpenVROverlayPipe/README.md

-        "width": 1, // The physical width of the overlay, in meters "distance": 1, // Distance from the headset to the notification, in meters "pitch": 0, // Vertical rotation, down (-) or up (+), in degrees "yaw": 0 // Horizontal rotation, left (-) or right (+), in degrees },
+        "width": 1, // The physical width of the overlay, in meters "distance": 1, // Distance from the headset to the notification, in meters "pitch": 0, // Vertical rotation, down (-) or up (+), in degrees "yaw": 0, // Horizontal rotation, left (-) or right (+), in degrees "offsetx": 0, // Horizontal image offset, left (-) or right (+), in meters "offsety": 0 // Vertical image offset, down (-) or up (+), in meters },
+    "transitiona": [
-    "transition": {
+	{
 	    "scale": 1, // Normalized scale, 1 = 100%
 	    "opacity": 0, // Normalized opacity where 1 = 100%
-        "horizontal": 0, // Horizontal translation, in meters "vertical": 0, // Vertical translation, in meters "distance": 0, // Distance from headset, in meters "spin": 0, // Roll rotation, left(-) or right (+) in degrees "tween": 0, // Tween mode, see next section for a full list "duration": 100 // Length of animation, in milliseconds },
+	    "horizontal": 0, // Horizontal translation, in meters "vertical": 0, // Vertical translation, in meters "distance": 0, // Distance from headset, in meters "spin": 0, // Roll rotation, left(-) or right (+) in degrees "tween": 0, // Tween mode, see next section for a full list "duration": 100 // Length of animation, in milliseconds }
-    "transition2": {
         /*
+	 * You can add a second object here to change the outgoing transition.
-         * This is optional and will be used if provided.
+         * This is optional and will be used if provided, otherwise the out
-         * It should contain the same fields as "transition"
-         * but will be used for the transition out which
-         * otherwise defaults to the same as in but reversed.
+	 * transition defaults to the same as in but reversed.
          */
+    ],
+    "textAreas": {
+	"posx": 0, // Horizontal position of the text area on the image, in pixels "posy": 0, // Vertical position of the text area on the image, in pixels "width": 100, // Width of the text area, in pixels "height": 100, // Height of the text area, in pixels "size": 10, // Font size of the text
+	"text": "", // The text to render on the image "font": "", // The name of the font to be used "color": "", // The text color, HTML based, so hex code or name "gravity": 0, // Alignment in the text area, 0 = left, 1 = center, 2 = right "alignment": 0, // Alignment on the line, 0 = left, 1 = center, 2 = right
     }
+    /*
+     * You can add more text areas by filling up this array with more objects.
+     */
 }
 ```
 #### Tween modes